COVID-19 RESPONSE & UPDATES

-We continue to check in with our Bigs and Littles on a regular basis and provide the support and resources to help them stay connected and continue to build their relationship even while practicing social distancing.
+We continue to check in with our Bigs and Littles on a regular basis and provide the support and resources to help them stay connected and continue to build their relationship.
 We are also providing resources to the families to help during this time of crisis.
 We are closely monitoring the situation will continue to provide updates.

 Thank you for believing in us.
 Thank you for believing in the kids we serve.
 And thank you for standing beside us now as we face the challenges ahead.